microsoft/BuildTourHack/stories/5/512a_Unity.md

     ![3D objects tool](images/512a_18.png)

-4. If you click on the Nose GameObject using the Herarchy Panel, you can use the Inspector to see the component you added.
+4. If you click on the Nose GameObject using the Hierarchy Panel, you can use the Inspector to see the component you added.

     ![3D objects tool](images/512a_19.png)